Fecal Microbiota Transplants (FMT)

 with ice packs & ziplock freezer bags in it that the donor keeps with them during the day.
 Then just make sure to flatten the air out before zipping it shut and putting it back in the ice bag.

 Using glycerol is a bit more simple since it's a thick liquid.
-You could just pour it in by itself till you have the consistency you want, but this is not recommended due to the laxative effect.
+You can just pour it into a bag with the stool till you have the consistency you want, but this is not recommended due to the laxative effect.
 The recommended amount is 10-15% of the final concentration.
 Eg: ½ cup saline, 2 tablespoons stool, 2 tablespoons glycerol.

 But again, that amount of saline is way too much.
 So you can follow this video demonstration where a 1:1 ratio of glycerol:stool is used, and saline is only added as needed.